Zhudongsheng75/Divide-Then-Aggregate/README.md

 - `tool_llama_server`: deploying the trained model, such as llama2-7b

 # License
-This repository's code is under [MIT License](LICENSE).
+This repository's code is under Apache License 2.0.
 Many codes are based on [ToolBench](https://github.com/OpenBMB/ToolBench) and [StableToolBench](https://github.com/THUNLP-MT/StableToolBench) with  Apache-2.0 License.